Mariano (footballer, born 1986)

-Mariano Ferreira Filho (born 23 June 1986), simply known as Mariano, is a Brazilian professional footballer who plays as a right-back for América Mineiro.
+Mariano Ferreira Filho (born 23 June 1986), simply known as Mariano, is a Brazilian former professional footballer who played as a right-back.

 He rose to prominence at Fluminense, where he made 165 appearances across three years, and was named in the Bola de Prata and Prêmio Craque do Brasileirão teams when they won the Campeonato Brasileiro Série A in 2010.
 He then moved to Europe and represented Bordeaux, Sevilla and Galatasaray, winning the 2015–16 UEFA Europa League with the second.

 Club career

 Early career

 Born in São João, Pernambuco, Mariano graduated with Guarani's youth setup.
 He made his first team – and Série A – debut on 20 November 2004, coming on as a late substitute in a 2–0 away win against Palmeiras.

 In December 2006 Mariano left Bugre, and signed for Ipatinga.
 In May of the following year he had his rights purchased by Tombense, being immediately loaned to Cruzeiro until December 2008.

 Despite appearing in 18 games, Mariano was released by Cruzeiro, and subsequently returned to Ipatinga.
 On 2 July 2008, he moved to cross-town rivals Atlético Mineiro, on loan until the end of the year.